soulspace-org/overarch/doc/design.md

    the tree traversal via the ```:ct``` key of the the elements.

    Implemented

+Q: **In which direction should the containment be modelled?
+Should the parent always have to know about the children in the input files?**
+   Currently (v0.29.1) containment has to be modelled at the parent, via `:ct` (elements or refs) or via `:contains` relations (which are created synthetically on model load).

+   These mechanisms are a problem for reusability and extensibility of the model, because the parent always has to know the children.

+   When modelling the relationship from the child to the parent, the child references the parent and the parent can be extended without adding to it's `:ct` collection or changing the model file of the parent (provided using a hierarchical model structure where the namespace of the model elements are reflected in the folder structure).
+   Having a model file containing all the systems of an organization, these systems could be detailed in specific model files per system, but the systems model would be free of references of the details and could therefore be shared without sharing the details.

+A: By replacing the (mostly generated) `:contains` relation with a `:contained-in` or `:part-of`, which could also be used explicitly in the model to keep the parent model files free of references to the childs, the composability, extensibility and reusability of the model files would be greatly enhanced.

 Q: **Shall relations be automatically included in a view, when the participating components are included?**